code-store-platform/arcxp-ifx-boilerplate/README.md

    ignore: false
    ```
 4. Install dependencies: `pnpm install`.
 5. Run `pnpm run ifx -- provision` to create the integration on ArcXP.
-Wait for the provisioning system bundle.
-6. Run `pnpm run ifx -- deploy` to deploy the new bundle to IFX.
-7. Run `pnpm run ifx -- provision` again to subscribe to events, set up environment variables, enable/disable the integration, etc.
+It will also deploy the first bundle, subscribe to events, set up environment variables, enable/disable the integration, etc.
-8. Write event handlers:
+6. Write event handlers:
    - Add handlers to the `eventsHandlers` folder.
    - Export them in `eventsHandlers.ts`.
    - Define their usage in the `eventsRouter.json`.
+7. Run `pnpm run ifx -- deploy` to deploy the new bundle to IFX.

 **Note:** Look at handler example here: `./integrations/hello/src/eventsHandlers/example.ts`.